 With the new fiber optic loop (see Infrastructure), the county should see more clinics and patients taking advantage of telemedicine as well, thereby allowing more doctors and professional staff to move to the Oregon Coast and work from the comfort of their ocean view home.

 The South Coast Development Council, Inc. publishes a regional profile which addresses more detailed business and demographic information, such as business costs, housing costs, utility information, and other critical data to help businesses decide if the Curry Coast is the right place for them to relocate or expand their business.
 More specific Curry County data is below.

 The Curry County Asset Inventory has a wealth of information specific to the Curry Coast.
 The inventory is from 2013, but is still viewed as a current and reliable information hub summarizing what the county has to offer businesses, as well as specific labor and industry data.

 The U.S. Census Bureau tracks demographic data.
-Based on the last census count, the county’s population is slightly above 22,000 persons and the median age is 53.5 years.
+Based on the 2010 census count and the projections of population growth, the county’s population is slightly above 22,713 persons as of and the median age is 53.5 years.
 Predominantly a white community, the county is seeing some diversity, albeit a slow growth of diverse races.
 Family households comprise 61% of all households; about half the population is married, and the average household size 2.12 persons.
-(Curry County is a dog loving county, so imagine the household size if pets were included!)

 Most residents are employed in educational services, and health care and social assistance jobs; arts, entertainment, and recreation, and accommodation and food services; retail trade; and public administration.
 Mean household income is $50,650.
 Families below the poverty level are below state average, and comprise 7.8 % of the population (compared to Oregon at 11.2%).